Fasting Friends of the Bridegroom During Holy Week

 ST. MARTIN DE PORRES – Martin was born in 1579 in Peru, the illegitimate son of a Spanish noble and a freed slave.
 He was apprenticed to a barber-surgeon after his mother was unable to support him.
 While under Peruvian law he couldn’t formally join a religious order, he was eventually allowed to take vows in the Third Order and later became a lay brother.
 He became well known for his works among the poor and later a healer at an infirmary.
 He was known to have performed several miraculous cures.
 He died on November 3, 1639 and was canonized in 1962.

 ST PIER GIORGIO FRASSATI – The Order’s newest saint, Pier was born in 1901 in Turin.
 From a young age, he showed a generosity to help others, including giving his shoes to a mother and child who showed up to his family’s house begging.
 He had a fondness for practical jokes and was dedicated to social action, including opposing fascism.
 He entered the Third Order in 1922.
-He developed a reputation and a mountaineer and athlete.
-He died of tuberculosis on July 4, 1925, was beatified in 1990, and his canonization is scheduled for September 7, 2025.
+He developed a reputation as a mountaineer and athlete.
+He died of tuberculosis on July 4, 1925 and was canonized on September 7, 2025.

 What is the Charism of a Lay Dominican?